USEPA/epanet-manual/docs/input_keywords.rst

 **Definitions:**

   DURATION
-    is the duration of the simulation.
+    Is the duration of the simulation.
 Use 0 to run a single period snapshot analysis.
 The default is 0.

   HYDRAULIC TIMESTEP
-    determines how often a new hydraulic state of the network is computed.
+    Determines how often a new hydraulic state of the network is computed.
 If greater than either the **PATTERN** or **REPORT** time step it will be automatically reduced.
 The default is 1 hour.

   QUALITY TIMESTEP
-    is the time step used to track changes in water quality throughout the network.
+    Is the time step used to track changes in water quality throughout the network.
 The default is 1/10 of the hydraulic time step.

   RULE TIMESTEP
-    is the time step used to check for changes in system status due to activation of rule-based controls between hydraulic time steps.
+    Is the time step used to check for changes in system status due to activation of rule-based controls between hydraulic time steps.
 The default is 1/10 of the hydraulic time step.

   PATTERN TIMESTEP
-    is the interval between time periods in all time patterns.
+    Is the interval between time periods in all time patterns.
 The default is 1 hour.

   PATTERN START
-    is the time offset at which all patterns will start.
+    Is the time offset at which all patterns will start.
 For example, a value of 6 hours would start the simulation with each pattern in the time period that corresponds to hour 6.
 The default is 0.

   REPORT TIMESTEP
-    sets the time interval between which output results are reported.
+    Sets the time interval between which output results are reported.
 The default is 1 hour.

   REPORT START
-    is the length of time into the simulation at which output results begin to be reported.
+    Is the length of time into the simulation at which output results begin to be reported.
 The default is 0.

   START CLOCKTIME
-    is the time of day (e.g., 3:00 PM) at which the simulation begins.
+    Is the time of day (e.g., 3:00 PM) at which the simulation begins.
 The default is 12:00 AM midnight.

   STATISTIC
-    determines what kind of statistical post-processing should be done on the time series of simulation results generated. **AVERAGED** reports a set of time-averaged results, **MINIMUM** reports only the minimum values, **MAXIMUM** the maximum values, and **RANGE** reports the difference
+    Determines what kind of statistical post-processing should be done on the time series of simulation results generated. **AVERAGED** reports a set of time-averaged results, **MINIMUM** reports only the minimum values, **MAXIMUM** the maximum values, and **RANGE** reports the difference